cse110-fa22-group18/cse110-fa22-group18/admin/misc/rules.md

   - Aim for productive discourse and promote mutual respect
   - Step up to the task when you feel it suits you but also don't be afraid to take risks
   - Own up to mistakes instead of blaming others
-  - Stay on top of work to avoid last minute crams
+  - Stay on top of work to avoid last minute stress

 # Conflict Resolution Policy